vis-kid/octopress_drafts_previewer/source/_posts/2015-10-12-Factory-Girl-Guide-01.markdown

 + ### Configuration

-I assume you already have Ruby installed on your system.
+I assume you already have Ruby and RSpec for testing installed on your system.
 If not, come back after consulting Google and you should be good to go.
 Its quite straightforward I’d say.
 You can install the gem manually in your terminal via

 **Shell:**
 ``` bash